Ideal Power Inc. (IPWR) Just Got Our Attention

-Ideal Power Inc. (NASDAQ:IPWR) went down by -0.80% from its latest closing price compared to the recent 1-year high of $24.95.
-The company’s stock price has collected -8.03% of loss in the last five trading sessions.
-Press Release reported 1 hour ago that Ideal Power Completes B-TRAN(TM) Driver for Customer Sampling Program
+Ideal Power Inc. (NASDAQ:IPWR) went up by 10.91% from its latest closing price compared to the recent 1-year high of $24.95.
+The company’s stock price has collected -2.70% of loss in the last five trading sessions.
+Press Release reported on 03/04/21 that Ideal Power Completes B-TRAN(TM) Driver for Customer Sampling Program

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.